 Step 3: Complete the required paperwork

-Applicants submit various documentation including an application, copies of your financial information and medical reports completed by your physician.
-All adults (18 and over) in your home must be fingerprinted, provide local police clearances and be cleared through the State Central Registrar for Abuse and Neglect.
+Applicants submit various documentation including an application, copies of your financial information, and medical reports completed by your physician.
+All adults (18 and over) in your home must be fingerprinted, provide local police clearances, and be cleared through the State Central Registrar for Abuse and Neglect.
 We are here to help you through this step.

 Step 4: Complete a Training Series (Preparation Program)

 Every prospective foster and/or adoptive parent is required to attend a 5-week Model Approach to Partnerships in Parenting (MAPP) and group Group Preparation & Selection (GPS) sessions.
-Through MAPP, we will sensitize you to the experiences of families in the foster care system, explore your parenting skills and style, and assess your own strengths and needs as a potential resource parent.
+Through MAPP, we will educate you to the experiences of families in the foster care system, explore your parenting skills and style, and assess your own strengths and needs as a potential resource parent.
 The sessions, which are held two nights per week for five consecutive weeks, are designed to help you prepare for foster/adoptive parenting, including learning about your rights and responsibilities, as well as the challenges and rewards.
 You will learn about partnering with birth families and how to help children adjust to your home.

 There is no charge for the classes.
-Foster/adoptive parents generally train together in a group setting and we strive to provide a rich, diverse and supportive environment for all members.
+Foster/adoptive parents generally train together in a group setting and we strive to provide a rich, diverse, and supportive environment for all members.